-Revenue from dividends is recognised when the Company's right to receive the payment is established.
+Revenue from dividends is recognized when the Group's right to receive the payment is established.

-Interest revenue is recognised as interest accrues (using the effective interest rate that is the rate that exactly discounts receipts through the expected life of the financial instrument to the net carrying amount of the financial
+Interest revenue is recognized as interest accrues (using the effective interest rate that is the rate that exactly discounts receipts through the expected life of the financial instrument to the net carrying amount of the financial asset).

-The Company maintains a loyalty point's programme, T-Club.
+The Group maintains a loyalty point's programme, T-Club.
 In accordance with IFRIC 13, customer loyalty credits are accounted for as a separate component of the sales transaction in which they are granted.
 A portion of the fair value of the consideration received is allocated to the award credits and deferred.
 This is then recognized as revenue over the period that the award credits are redeemed.